In order to get your PR merged you’ll need to get a pass on all the automated checks. You’ll also need a maintainer to

 Approving a PR

-Your three principal tasks as an approver are to:
+Your five principal tasks as an approver are to:

 verify that the change is of overall benefit to Jenkins X